Minoru/blog.tty8.org/posts/2013-10-01-novice-mind-blown-by-applying-one-of-unix-principles.markdown

 $ sudo usermod --append --groups disk $USER
 ```

-You have to log out and in again for groups membership to take effect, and after
+You'll have to log out and in again for groups membership to take effect, and
-that you'll finally be able to boot your VM with HDD partition as an, well, HDD.
+after that you'll finally be able to boot your VM with HDD partition as an,
+well, HDD.

 That's it, you learned the trick.
 Keep studying and don't forget to apply your
 knowledge — that's the best path to mastery!